eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Figure 6: State diagram of Wallet Solution

-The **Candidate** state is the first state of an Wallet Solution.
+The **Candidate** state is the first state of a Wallet Solution.
 This means it is fully implemented and the Wallet Provider requests the solution to be certified as a Wallet Solution as part of an EUDI Wallet eID scheme.